-Snowshoeing is one of the big attractions in the Val Aurina, South Tyrol, and here we bring you the 5 best snowshoe hikes in the area.
-Loomed over by magisterial 3000m peaks, many of which form Italy’s border with Austria, this is a destination of heart-warming snowy landscapes, where white pastures glisten in the winter sun and enchanting woodland trails wend their way between Tyrolean villages and hamlets.
-Often, the winter silence is overwhelming, whilst the pure cold air generates joy and energy under deep-blue skies.
+Snowshoeing is a key winter attraction of the South Tyrol’s magnificent Val Aurina.
+Here are our 5 best snowshoe hikes in a valley loomed over by magisterial 3000m peaks, many forming the Italy/Austria border.
+This is a destination of awe-inspiring snowy landscapes, where white pastures glisten in the winter sun and enchanting woodland trails meander between Tyrolean hamlets.
+The silence is overwhelming, whilst the pure cold air generates joy and energy under deep-blue skies.

-We are delighted our partnership with the Hotel Drumlerhof in the valley’s principal village, Campo Tures, provides our guests with a magical winter adventure in a destination largely free of downhill skiing.
-In this article, we tell you a little more about this special winter holiday, with a particular focus on our Top 5 snowshoe hikes in Italy’s most northerly valley.
+Our special partnership with the Hotel Drumlerhof in the valley’s principal village, Campo Tures, provides our guests with a magical winter adventure in a destination largely free of downhill skiing.
+In this article, we tell you more about a unique winter holiday, as we also focus on our Top 5 snowshoe hikes in Italy’s most northerly valley.

 snowshoeing-in-Italy